 - Rent storage in a storage facility

-- Hanging baskets are always popular for flowers
+- Hanging baskets are always popular for herbs and even lettuce or other compact greens

 - They don’t take up any floor space, although you do want to avoid having people hit their head on them (don’t ask me how I know)

-- They are also perfect to grow strawberries, tomatoes (dwarf varieties called tumblers) and herbs
+- They are also perfect to grow strawberries, tomatoes (dwarf varieties called tumblers) and edible flowers

 - If you can’t or don’t want to hang the plants, you can also put up shelves or find other hangers that allow you to place containers on a wall or railing